streamnative/pulsar-io-sqs/docs/sqs-sink.md

 ```
 PULSAR_HOME/bin/pulsar-admin sinks create \
---archive pulsar-io-sqs-2.7.0.nar \
+--archive pulsar-io-sqs-{{connector:version}}.nar \
 --sink-config-file sqs-sink-config.yaml \
 --classname org.apache.pulsar.ecosystem.io.sqs.SQSSink \
 --name sqs-sink
 ```

-## Use as built-in connector
+### Use it as built-in connector

-You can make the SQS sink connector as a built-in connector and use it on a standalone cluster, on-premises cluster, or K8S cluster.
+You can make the SQS sink connector as a built-in connector and use it on a standalone cluster or on-premises cluster.

 ### Standalone cluster

 This example describes how to use the SQS sink connector to pull data from Pulsar topics and persist data to SQS in standalone mode.

 1. Prepare SQS service.